-The purpose of the Complaint Response Unit (CRU) is to give the District an opportunity to resolve parent complaints without the need for parents to resort to external complaint and due process mechanisms.
-"Complaint" means the allegation of a perceived violation of (1) the Individuals with Disabilities Education Act (IDEA) and implementing regulations; (2) the California Education Code related to special education and implementing regulations; or (3) the District's Special Education Electronic Policies and Procedures Manual (e-PPM) (Compliance Guide).
-Once a complaint has been received and investigated, a "lawful response" is provided.
-Lawful response means that a parent is provided with a written response that satisfies the District's legal obligations and may be one of the following: (1) a remedy and, where appropriate, the date by which the remedy shall be implemented; (2) information that an appropriate referral has been made; (3) suggested action the complainant may wish to take; or (4) a determination that the complaint has been investigated and determined to be unfounded.
+Additionally, SFSS investigates parent complaints alleging special education violations to give the District an opportunity to resolve those complaints and alleviate the need for parents/guardians to seek external complaint mechanisms.
+A "complaint" means the allegation of a violation of (1) the Individuals with Disabilities Education Act (IDEA) and implementing regulations; (2) the California Education Code related to special education and implementing regulations; or (3) the District's Special Education Electronic Policies and Procedures Manual (e-PPM).
+SFSS facilitates collaboration between District staff and parents/guardians to bring about a lawful resolution in a timely manner.
+A "resolution" may be a specific action taken by a school or other District department that provides the appropriate remedy, or suggested next steps that the parent/guardian has the option of taking, when it is determined that a special education violation has not occurred.

-For information or assistance, please contact the Complaint Response Unit at 800 933-8133 or the Division of Special Education, School and Family Support Services at 213 241-6701.
-The TTY number for both offices is 213 241-2511.
+For information or assistance, please contact the Division of Special Education, School and Family Support Services at 213 241-6701.
+If using TTY, please call 213 241-2511.